 Established in 2000, the Children of Armenia Fund (COAF) is the result of Founder Garo Armen’s desire to provide every child in Armenia with opportunities for self-development and growth.
 The philanthropic organization enables them to become future contributors to their communities.

 Armen, a triumphant businessman who serves as Chairman and Chief Executive of the successful biotechnology company Agenus, Inc., is Turkish-born, of Armenian descent.
 He has lived in New York City since 1970 but frequents his homeland to survey COAF’s impact.
 In August 2003, he visited the then desolate and impoverished village of Karakert.
-He held a town meeting—during his visit—which was attended by more than 700 community members desperate for change.
+He held a town meeting—during his visit—which was attended by more than 700 community members who were desperate for change.
 The organization launched ground operations in 2014, and today the village houses a renovated kindergarten, school, health clinic and community center.
 Impressed by the changes, neighboring villages began to inquire about working with COAF.

 By the year 2006, as funding became available to the non-profit, COAF took on five more villages.
 Since its inception, 22 communities have benefitted from COAF’s assistance, reaching more than 28,000 members in rural villages in Armenia.

-COAF aims to safeguard a brighter future for children in Armenia’s impoverished rural villages by improving education, healthcare, community and economic conditions while restoring critical pieces of the villages’ infrastructure.
+COAF aims to safeguard a brighter future for children and youths in Armenia’s impoverished rural villages by improving education, healthcare, community and economic conditions while restoring critical pieces of the villages’ infrastructure.
 Each community’s development strategy differs—to meet varying needs—and each project is developed from the ground up.
 COAF’s community projects have increased the level of care and education by providing updated training to physicians, nurses, teachers and school administrators, establishing development centers and providing vocational training for youth, and support for children with learning and speech disabilities.

 “The construction of ‘SMART’ is an experimental, first-of-its-kind, and highly progressive concept.
 Our objective is to integrate new world methods in partnership with local approaches to iteratively develop a model that can connect rural communities through state-of-the-art, sustainable methods.
 In implementing this innovative concept, we not only stimulate the advancement of rural communities throughout Armenia but the world,” Armen said after the event.

 © azureazure.com | 2019